AlexStue/petclinic-jul24/ReadMe-Pipeline.md

 The Pipeline of DevOps is also known as CI/CD-Pipline.
 "Constant Integration and Continuous Delivery" describes best the automation to gain speed and quality in deploying applications.

-Tools that we have used are:
+Tools that we have used:
 - Slack for planning and communication
 - GitHub for Code
 - GitHub Actions to